josherrickson/stata-mixed/stata_markdown/02-fitting-mixed-models.md

 <</dd_do>>
 ~~~~

-Now we will sort by those random intercepts to add order, generate a variable indicating row number for plotting on the x-axis, and compute upper and
+Now we will sort by those random intercepts to make the output look nicer, generate a variable indicating row number for plotting on the x-axis, and
-lower bounds of confidence intervals.
-Finally we generate a dummy variable to identify which households have confidence intervals not crossing zero.
+compute upper and lower bounds of confidence intervals.
+Finally we generate a dummy variable to identify which households have confidence intervals
+not crossing zero.

 ~~~~
 <<dd_do>>